Stay Connected with the Assembly

 What to Expect When Testifying Telephonically

 Public testimony will be heard from citizens in the order in which they have signed up.
 The Clerk will call citizens who have signed up to testify at the phone numbers provided when it is their turn to speak.
-If you have caller ID the phone number will be an out-of-state number.

 Once you are placed into the meeting, the Presiding Officer will ask that you state your name, spell your last name, and provide your neighborhood or place of residence for the record.
 Then your 3 minutes will begin.